Alleged racial slur by DC United forward investigated

 United forward Taxi Fountas was accused of directing a racial slur towards Inter defender Damion Lowe.

+"That despicable racial slur is one I denounce and did not use.
+We had a hot discussion on the field, but I have not racially abused anyone.
+I firmly reject racism in any form, it is despicable.

+"I have many friends from many cultures.
+I always respect the culture, religion and skin colour of each person.
+I am therefore very upset by this accusation and saddened to be falsely accused."

-"There was a racist comment that was unacceptable," Inter manager Phil Neville said post-match.
+Post-match, Inter manager Phil Neville said: "There was a racist comment that was unacceptable.

 "A word was used that I think is unacceptable in society.
-I think it's the worst word in the world.
+I think it's the worst word in the world."

 Neville, who along with his DC United counterpart Wayne Rooney were asked to talk to referee Ismail Elfath after the altercation, added: "There is no place at all for racism on a football field or society."